 Gametocytes are likely to dominate transcriptome late in infection

 Two E. falciformis gene clusters show a distinct profile characterized by high mRNA abundance on 7 days post infection (clusters 2 and 7; Figure 3c).
 Both clusters display low mRNA abundance in other lifecycle stages, especially in oocysts and sporozoites.
 Late stage defining mRNAs are underrepresented for orthologues shared among core apicomplexan parasites (Apicomplexa excluding Cryptosporidium; cluster 2; FET corrected for multiple testing; FDR = 0.002) or for genes conserved beyond the Apicomplexa (cluster 7, Additional file 5; FET corrected for multiple testing; FDR <0.0001).
 Enriched GO terms such as "movement of cell or subcellular component" and "microtubule-based movement" along with terms suggesting ATP production ("ATP generation from ADP") indicate the presence of motile and energy demanding gametocytes in these samples.
 Other genes support ATP production in this lifecycle stage.
 For both gene groups that define late infection, different (peptide/nitrogen compound/cellular protein/macromolecule) "biosynthetic process" terms along with "chitin metabolic process" suggest that the parasite is producing building blocks for oocysts and their walls.
-(Walker et al. 2015)This fits the timing of oocyst output which peaks at 8-9 days post infection, one day after sampling for RNA-seq.
+Similar processes have been observed in E. tenella oocysts (Walker et al. 2015).
+This fits the timing of oocyst output which peaks at 8-9 days post infection, one day after sampling for RNA-seq.
 In addition, the Apicomplexa specific genes expressed in oocysts are enriched for a number of distinct GO terms such as "blood coagulation".
 These reflect the presence of Thrombospondin type I domains in the protein products of these mRNAs.
 Thrombospondin type I domains have been reported in E. tenella microneme localizing proteins, MIC, e.g. MIC4 (Tomley et al. 2001).
 MIC4 mRNA was reported in E. tenella sporozoites where it localizes to the apical end, and in late schizonts and late oocyst stages, when sporozoites are forming.
 Possibly, the mouse parasite's MICs play a role in gamete stages or oocyst formation, or E. falciformis prepares for invasion already during oocyst formation.

 Oocysts are characterized by stress responses and differentiation

 Oocysts are the infective stage in the parasite lifecycle.
 They are shed with feces as unsporulated, “immature”, capsules and in the environment they undergo sporulation - meiotic and mitotic divisions (Duszynski and Duszynski 2011) - and become infective.
 Overall, the oocyst profile with five out of seven gene clusters characterized by below average abundance of mRNAs reflects the mainly inactive state of oocysts, which survive long times outside the host.
 However, two groups of mRNA are highly abundant, demonstrating that there is transcriptional activity in oocysts (clusters 1 and 5; Figure 3c).
 One of the gene sets (cluster 5) is enriched for apicomplexan-shared orthologues (FET corrected for multiple testing; FDR = 0.0005) and GO terms for "DNA repair", "protein modification process" and "cell differentiation".
-The same cluster is also the only cluster which is enriched for transmembrane domains (FET, FDR < 0.001)..
+The same cluster is also the only cluster which is enriched for transmembrane domains (FET, FDR < 0.001).